Voter-Science/SamplePlugin/README.md

 4. npm run start
 5. Open `http://localhost:3000/index.html` in a browser.

+This will then prompt you for login, let you select a sheet that from your account, and then run the sample plugin against that sheet.

 However, for the sake of clarity, let’s walk through all the parts that make up the basic skeleton of a Voter Science plugin.